angular/angular/aio/content/guide/universal.md

 ### Creating scripts

 Now let's create a few handy scripts to help us do all of this in the future.
-You can add these in the `"server"` section of the Angular configuration file, `angular.json`.
+You can add these in the `scripts` section of `package.json`.

 <code-example format="." language="none" linenums="false">
-"architect": {
-  "build": { ... }
-  "server": {
-    ...
 "scripts": {
   // Common scripts
   "build:ssr": "npm run build:client-and-server-bundles && npm run webpack:server",
   "serve:ssr": "node dist/server.js",

-      // Helpers for the scripts
-      "build:client-and-server-bundles": "ng build --prod && ng build --prod --app 1 --output-hashing=false",
+  // Helpers for the scripts "build:client-and-server-bundles": "ng build --prod && ng run my-project:server",
   "webpack:server": "webpack --config webpack.server.config.js --progress --colors"
 }
-   ...
 </code-example>

-To run a production build of your app with Universal on your local system, use the following command.
+To run a production build of your app with Universal on your local system, use the following command:

 <code-example format="." language="bash" linenums="false">
 npm run build:ssr && npm run serve:ssr